Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Introduction

-The collaboration to explore carbon storage in the Baltic Sea may, however, face significant environmental, technical, and political challenges.
-The Baltic’s shallow, brackish nature and ecological sensitivity raise concerns about potential leakage, which could acidify waters and disrupt hypoxic zones, harming marine life.
-The Helsinki Convention, governing Baltic environmental protection, creates legal ambiguity, as its prohibition on "dumping" might extend to CO\textsubscript{2} storage, unlike the more permissive London Protocol \cite{dixon2021exporting}.
-Competing offshore activities, such as shipping, fishing, and renewable energy, may further complicate site selection.
-The region’s unique geology also demands the costly adaptation of proven North Sea storage techniques, from site-specific assessments to dedicated MMV, potentially straining the project’s economic viability.
+Baltic Sea carbon storage faces significant environmental, technical, and regulatory constraints beyond geological suitability.
+The shallow, brackish environment and ecological sensitivity raise concerns about CO\textsubscript{2} leakage.
+The Helsinki Convention's prohibition on "dumping" creates legal complexity that may extend to CO\textsubscript{2} storage, contrasting with the accommodating London Protocol framework \cite{dixon2021exporting}.
+Competing offshore activities—shipping, fishing, and renewable energy installations—complicate site selection, while the region's distinctive geology requires costly adaptation of North Sea storage techniques and dedicated measurement, monitoring and verification (MMV) systems, potentially constraining economic viability.
+Regional regulatory coordination presents additional complexity for Baltic Sea CCS projects.
+The Helsinki Convention requires consensus among all Baltic Sea states for activities that could affect marine environments, creating potential delays in project approvals.
+Additionally, the intersection of national energy security concerns with international climate objectives may influence the pace and scope of regional cooperation on cross-border storage initiatives.

-Geopolitical tensions, particularly with Russia, can add another layer of complexity.
-As a Helsinki Convention signatory with strategic interests in the Baltic, Russia could obstruct legal frameworks or view carbon sequestration infrastructure near Kaliningrad as a security threat, especially given recent incidents involving seabed infrastructure and strained NATO-Russia relations.
-Fossil fuel interests may also clash with CCS goals, reducing the prospects for cooperation.
-For the 4 million ton storage target by 2035 to succeed, these regional treaties must be navigated, along with securing EU support and mitigating regional influence, which could challenge, delay, or derail this climate initiative.